-Homes flood as Missouri River overtops, breeches levees
+Homes flood as Missouri River overtops, breaches levees

 - Boeing 737 Max 8 hit trouble right away, pilot’s tense radio messages show

+In southwest Iowa, the Missouri River reached a level in Fremont County that was 2 feet (0.6 meter) above a record set in 2011.
+Evacuations have been ordered in the small towns of Bartlett and Thurman.

+“This wasn’t a gradual rise,” Mike Crecelius, Fremont County emergency management director, said Sunday.
+“It’s flowing fast and it’s open country — there’s nothing there to slow it down.”

-The National Weather Service says the river should crest Thursday in St. Joseph, Missouri, at its third highest level on record.
+The National Weather Service said the river was expected to crest Thursday in St. Joseph, Missouri, at its third highest level on record.
 Military C-130 planes were evacuated last week from nearby Rosecrans Air National Guard base.

+The flooding started after a massive late-winter storm hit the Midwest last week.
+At least two deaths were blamed on flooding, and two other men have been missing for days.

+The Missouri Department of Transportation reports about 100 flood-related road closures, including a stretch of Interstate 29.